 Structure of the Female Urinary Tract

-In general, the higher risk for UTIs in women is mostly due to the shortness of the female urethra, which is about 1.5 inches (4 centimetres) compared to 8 inches (20 centimetres) in men.
-Bacteria from fecal matter at the anal opening can be easily transferred to the opening of the urethra.
+In general, the higher risk for UTIs in women is mostly due to the shortness of the female urethra, which is about 1.5 inches (4 centimeters) compared to 8 inches (20 centimeters) in men.
+Bacteria from the vagina or fecal matter at the anal opening can be easily transferred to the opening of the urethra.

 The female and male urinary tracts are similar except for the length of the urethra.

 Frequent or recent sexual activity is the most important risk factor for UTIs in young women.
 Nearly 80% of all UTIs in premenopausal women occur within 24 hours of intercourse.
 UTIs are very rare in celibate women.
 However, UTIs are not sexually transmitted infections.